Emrecan-and/NjeLIB-Server-side-/README.md

 # NjeLIB(Server side)
- This is server side for my NjeLIB application
+ This is server side of my NjeLIB application.